samsquire/code-generation/README.md

 One line of code changes the possibilities for the next line of code.

 What if the reverse mapping?
+From desired output to source data.

+How do you move toward an answer with the intermediately generated code?

+Transform the shape of the input data to the destination data

+Join on all the fields of objects

+Rule recognition if the pattern is the same for all joins.

+If not there is some other property.